-The Global Environment Facility (GEF) includes several multilateral funds working together to address the planet's most pressing challenges in an integrated way.
+The Global Environment Facility (GEF) is the world’s largest multilateral fund for the environment.
+Its family of funds work together to address the planet's most pressing challenges in an integrated way.
 Its financing helps developing countries address complex challenges and work towards meeting international environmental goals.
-Over the past three decades, the GEF has provided more than $26 billion in financing, primarily as grants, and mobilized another $148 billion for country-driven priority projects.
+Over the past three decades, the GEF has provided more than $27 billion in financing, primarily as grants, and mobilized another $155 billion for country-driven priority projects.

 GEF Council